 While the cost of college may seem overwhelming, you can encourage your child to apply for scholarships.
 This will not only help to lower the total amount of student loan

-debt and secure a more stable financial future for them, but it also promotes diligence; a life skill all parents want their children to have.
+debt and secure a more stable financial future for them.

 We are covering the top 10 frequently asked questions parents ask about scholarships.
 Here is what you need to know: